 Further doctors stress that patients be evaluated for realistic candidacy of treatment.
 PRP should only be offered when there is a realistic expectation that the patient is considered a good candidate for treatment success.
 A multinational team of researchers also writing in the journal Current reviews in musculoskeletal medicine (3) June 2019 suggested: “Although PRP is safe to use and it can be easily applied in the clinics, case-specific considerations are needed to determine whether PRP could be beneficial or not.
 If the use of PRP is favored, then, the configuration/optimization of the preparation and administration/delivery strategy with or without a concomitant treatment may further enhance the clinical outcomes and patients’ experience.”

 A third paper in the journal Current reviews in musculoskeletal medicine (4) December 2018 from Stanford University suggested: “PRP is a promising treatment for some musculoskeletal diseases; however, evidence of its efficacy has been highly variable depending on the specific indication.
 Additional high-quality clinical trials with longer follow-up will be critical in shaping our perspective of this treatment option.”

-The evidence for PRP in hip injury repair
+The evidence for PRP in hip surgery wound and injury repair

 It is somewhat amazing that the bulk of research surrounding the use of PRP into the hip is focused on how to make wound healing better during after invasive surgery.
 It is amazing because patients seek PRP to avoid surgery.

 - In October 2018, in the journal Medicine, doctors found that PRP might prevent postoperative bleeding in total hip replacement patients.
-Postoperative bleeding can be a problem in many patients following hip replacement.(5)
+Postoperative bleeding can be a problem in many patients following hip replacement.(6)

 Can PRP help avoid a surgery?